 The program allows students to pursue their interest in the Arts and Social Sciences during their medical studies and will appeal to those who are interested in a broader education or are considering a “different” type of medical career.

-Students enrolled in Medicine/Arts can only study courses offered by the Faculty of Arts and Social Sciences.
+Students enrolled in Medicine/Arts can only study courses offered by the Faculty of Arts, Design & Architecture

 Medicine/Arts students are exempt from 12 units of credit of General Education courses.

-Students need to consider their ability to cope with the extra study load of up to 30 units of credit (uoc) per semester in Year 2, e.g. 24 units of credit of Medicine courses plus 6 units of credit of Arts courses.
+Students need to consider their ability to cope with the extra study load of up to 24 units of credit (uoc) per term in Year 2 as well as possibility of extending their overall study to 8 years.

 Students also need to be mindful of the strong likelihood of timetable clashes.

 The Medicine timetable has precedence and frequent changes do occur.
 It is not possible to adjust the Medicine timetable to suit the needs of individual students enrolled in the Medicine/Arts program.